cadam00/corbouli/README.md

 # **Example**

 For this example, the quarterly US GDP in billions of chained 2017 dollars (Seasonally adjusted) will be used.
-For

 ``` r
 # Import package to workspace